 YouTubers were arguably the first influencers.
 Bloggers who were early to the YouTube game amassed millions of followers and some have created successful brands of their own.
 Brands are using their star power and cult followings to create viral videos of their own.

-With or without influencers, series offer the comfortable cadence and regularity of TV, but on-demand, and not too long.
-Series topics vary from fireside chats, interior design, clothing hauls, time-travelling through trends—the possibilities are endless.
+With or without influencers, series offer comfortable cadence and regularity of TV, but on-demand, and not too long.
+Series topics vary from fireside chats, interior design, clothing hauls, time-travelling through trends — the possibilities are endless.

-In an ideal world brands will be where their customers are.
-This means that brand marketers will know where their customers spend their time online, what their favorite apps are, and what types of content they like to engage with.
-YouTube is one part of the journey to an impactful multichannel strategy, but it’s potential for engagement offers a not-to-be-missed opportunity for brands to build deeper, longer lasting connections with their fans.
+In an ideal world, brands will be where their customers are.
+This means that brand marketers will have a grasp of the social media demographics they want to reach, and will know where their customers spend their time online, what their favorite apps are, and what types of content they like to engage with.
+YouTube is one part of the journey to an impactful multichannel strategy, but its potential for engagement offers a not-to-be-missed opportunity for brands to build deeper, longer lasting connections with their fans.